AndreRudolph/impulsephp-doc/docs/server/component_validation.md

 <h4><a id="component-state">Component state</a></h4>

 Every component that extends from <span class="code-hint">AbstractComponent</span> provides a built-in solution for a component state.
-In detail, the state comprises of three different attributes.
+In detail, the state comprises of three different attributes: state, state message and state type.

 The state itself can be any name you need to have.
 By default there are four different states.